 Robert “Bob” Gilbert was appointed Chief Development Officer (CDO) in November 2016.
 He is responsible for leading and coordinating the planning and delivery of all elements of the LAWA capital program, including the Landside Access Modernization Program (LAMP) and the Los Angeles International Airport (LAX) Capital Improvement Program (CIP).
-He also serves as the Program Executive for LAMP, and oversees the Planning and Development Group and Environmental Programs.
+He also serves as the Program Executive for LAMP, and oversees the Planning and Development Group, Environmental Programs and Airport Operational Readiness Program.

 Mr. Gilbert earned a Master of Science in Public Administration from Troy State University, and completed post-graduate studies in Program Management at George Washington University.
 He earned a Bachelor of Science in General Studies (Engineering) from the U.S. Air Force Academy in Colorado Springs, CO.